remko/dsadmin/README.md

 ## Not yet implemented

-- Creating new entities
+- Creating new entities with ancestor keys or new kinds
 - Property editors:
   - Nested entity
   - Array
 - Sorting & filtering from the browser

-Neither of these are particularly difficult, but I just haven't needed them yet.
-Create an issue in the tracker if you want one of these features urgently.

 ## Usage